 Water & Humidity

 In their natural climate, candytufts can be found in rocky, sandy regions.
-They’ve developed over time to really hate having wet feet.
+They’ve developed over time to really hate having wet feet, and they’re drought tolerant.
 So it’s absolutely essential that you don’t overwater them!

 For most plants, 3/4ths of an inch to an inch of water per week is fine.
 Water when the soil is dry in the top couple inches.
 This may be more frequent during the summertime.
 Younger plants will need more consistent watering as they become established.